BastianBlokland/novus/README.md

 Note: To run the compiler and vm tests they have to be enabled and build in the configure step.

+Note: On windows compiler and vm tests have to be run as administrator, reason is temporary files are created in the system root there and most users don't have access to write there.

 ## Ide

 For basic ide support when editing `novus` source code check the `ide` directory if there is a